-US–Iran talks collapse after 21 hours of negotiations in Islamabad Skip to main content
+US-Iran Talks End in Deadlock in Islamabad Skip to main content

 US–Irantalks ended without a deal after 21 hours of negotiations.